Stage 3 (around 9-12 months)

 The following should be avoided when weaning:

-Sugar – frequently consuming sugar-containing foods and drinks can lead to tooth decay and may encourage a sweet tooth.
-Therefore avoid adding sugar to foods, as well as giving too many sweet foods such as biscuits and sweet desserts during weaning.
+- Sugar – frequently consuming sugar-containing foods and drinks can lead to tooth decay and may encourage a sweet tooth.
+Therefore avoid adding sugar to foods, or giving too many sweet foods such as biscuits and sweet desserts during weaning.

 Weaning onto a vegetarian diet

-With appropriate care, a varied vegetarian diet can provide all the nutrients your baby needs for growth and development.
-The principles of weaning are the same for vegetarian as non-vegetarian infants.
-However, a vegetarian weaning diet is likely to provide less energy and iron (and more fibre) compared, to a non-vegetarian weaning diet.
+With appropriate care, a varied vegetarian diet can provide all the nutrients a baby needs for growth and development.
+The principles of weaning are the same for vegetarians as non-vegetarians.
+However, the energy and iron content of a vegetarian diet may be low and the fibre content high, compared to a non-vegetarian weaning diet.

-It is important that you give your baby other sources of the nutrients that would be provided by meat or fish.
-You should give pulses (e.g. beans, lentils, chick peas) or other meat alternatives, such as eggs or tofu, twice per day.
-It is also a good idea to give fruit and vegetables alongside meat alternatives, as the vitamin C will help your baby to absorb more iron.
+It is important that the nutrients that would be provided by meat or fish are provided by other sources.
+Pulses (e.g. beans, lentils, chick peas) or other meat alternatives such as eggs or tofu, should be provided twice per day.
+Fruit and vegetables should be provided alongside meat alternatives as the vitamin C will help enhance iron absorption.

 Vegan diets, which provide no foods of animal origin, are not recommended for young babies as it is difficult for them to obtain all the energy and nutrients they need.
-If a vegan diet is followed, then you should take extra care in planning and extra supplements may be needed.
+If a vegan diet is followed, then extra care must be taken in planning and extra dietary supplements may be needed.
 It is particularly important to ensure that babies weaned onto a vegan diet obtain enough iron, calcium, vitamin B12 and vitamin D through dietary sources (including fortified foods) or a supplement.